MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 *Kernel mode* - The operating system and privileged programs run in kernel mode.
 Kernel-mode code has permission to access any part of the system.
 It isn't restricted like user mode code.
 It can gain access to any part of any other process running in either user mode or kernel mode.
 Much of the core OS functionality and many hardware device drivers run in kernel mode.

 This exercise covers debug commands that are frequently used during both user mode and kernel-mode debugging.
-The exercise also covers debug extensions, sometimes called *!commands*, that are used for kernel-mode debugging.
+The exercise also covers debug extensions, sometimes called "bang" *!commands*, that are used for kernel-mode debugging.

 ## Lab setup